stared/jekyll-blog-pre-2022/_drafts/human-vs-machine-learning.markdown

 * revise note, re-read textb
 * study exam questions.

 In the worst case, if you memorize answers (question 1-A, 2-C, 3-A, 4-D, ...) it will works extremely well for the same exam set, but your accuracy will drop to guess-by chance level for a different question set (or even: a different order of answers).

+Even in a typical

 ### Memorization

+We would have saved him

 I medical